Your health and wellbeing and relationships

 Support for problems with drugs and alcohol

 If you feel you are struggling with drugs or alcohol, or know someone else who is, there is support out there and services who may be able to help.
-Some examples are listed below.
+Some examples are listed below and more can be found on the Healthy Surrey Drugs and Alcohol website.
 Remember you can always talk to your GP who may offer treatment or refer you to a local service.

-• Catch 22 – Surrey Young People's Substance Misuse Service - Catch 22 is a county-wide specialist treatment service for young people aged up to 25.
+• Surrey Young People's Substance Misuse Service - Catch 22 is a county-wide specialist treatment service for young people aged up to 25.
 If you wish to refer yourself for any substance concerns you can call 0800 622 6662

-• Frank - A national service that provides confidential advice regarding rugs 24 hours a day, 365 days a year.
+• Frank - A national service that provides confidential advice regarding drugs 24 hours a day, 365 days a year.
 Visit the website or call 0800 77 66 00 or text 82111

 Involvement with the Police